 Notes: Figure shows the event-study coefficients from five regressions of the change in the vote shares between elections in year t (shown on the horizontal axis) and 2011 parliamentary elections on child benefit per capita.
 We control for political, geographic, demographic, and economic variables measured in the initial year as well as for electoral district fixed effects (see the note of Table 1 for the list of control variables).
+Tables 1, B.1, B.2, and B.3 show detailed regressions results.
 95% confidence intervals are constructed based on standard errors clustered at the municipality level.

-Table B.21: Placebo: child benefit and the support for the ministers of unrelated departments
+Table B.22: Placebo: child benefit and the support for the ministers of unrelated departments